Andur1n/Advent-of-Cyber---2025/Day 19/Writeup.md

 The task for today was to restore a compromised factory.

-We first ran a recconnaissance python script first [recconnaissance](https://github.com/Andur1n/Advent-of-Cyber---2025/blob/main/Day%2019/reconnaissance.py) which connected to the modbus controller and checked the values of the sensors.
+We first ran a [recconnaissance](https://github.com/Andur1n/Advent-of-Cyber---2025/blob/main/Day%2019/reconnaissance.py) python script first which connected to the modbus controller and checked the values of the sensors.

-Once this was done we ran a remediation script [remediation](https://github.com/Andur1n/Advent-of-Cyber---2025/blob/main/Day%2019/remediation.py) to set the sensor values correctly again and restore operations.
+Once this was done we ran a [remediation](https://github.com/Andur1n/Advent-of-Cyber---2025/blob/main/Day%2019/remediation.py) script to set the sensor values correctly again and restore operations.

 This then revealed the flag of the task.